chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

 {{< note >}}

--   Assuming 8+1 nodes (1 bastion, 1 for automate UI, 1 for Chef-server, 3 for PostgreSQL, 3 for OpenSearch)
+-   Assuming 8+1 nodes (1 bastion, 2 for automate UI, 2 for Chef-server, 3 for Postgresql, 3 for Opensearch)

 {{< /note >}}